DevMarketer/LaraMongo/Solve-Common-Errors.md

 Before we continue we will need to check if you have the MongoDB php extension installed.
 You can do this easily in your terminal with the following command:

     php -m

 This will make a long list of extensions you have installed.
 Scroll through to see if you see a line that says `mongodb`.
 (The list is in alphabetical order)

-If you see `mongodb` on the list then skip to step 4.
+**Note: the `mongo` extension is not the same as the `mongodb` extension.
+You need the `mongodb` one.**

-If you do not see `mongodb` on the list, then you **DO NOT** have mongodb installed on your system.
-You need to install it in the next step.
+If you do not see `mongodb` on the list, then you **DO NOT** have mongodb extension installed on your system.
+You need to install it!

 ### 3. Install mongodb Extension